 He was born in Denmark to a painter father who did renaissance style landscapes.
 His first love was comic books but as a young artist working for an advertising agency, he snuck out of work to watch movies where he discovered animated shorts.
 Following every feature was a cartoon.
 One day Norman McLaren’s Fiddle Dee Dee replaced the usual Popeye short.
 When the lights came up one patron jumped up and demanded his money back.
 A man next to him jumped up and declared it was the best thing he had ever seen.
 Suddenly everyone was arguing about the film’s merits.
 “From that time forward, I became very interested in the [films] of the NFB.”
 Pindal said.
 (48)

-Pindal learned animation under David Hand a Walt Disney director who had been lured to Britain by the promises of J. Arthur Rank Inc. that did not materialize.
-Hind was invited to Copenhagen by Pindal and other Danish artists to leaarn animation.
+Pindal learned animation under David Hind a Walt Disney director who had been lured to Britain by the promises of J. Arthur Rank Inc. that did not materialize.
+Hind was invited to Copenhagen by Pindal and other Danish artists to learn animation.
 Pindal’s first contract was an information film about marine diesel engines for the German shipping company Burmeister and Wain.
 This film landed him a job in Canada with the NFB where his first film was for the RCAF on jet engines.
-However, his sense of humour led to films like I know an old Lady Who Swallowed a Fly which was based on Alan Mill’s song..
+However, his sense of humour led to films like I know an old Lady Who Swallowed a Fly which was based on Canadian folk singer Alan Mill’s song..

 Pindal became a core instructor at Sheridan College.